sakkke/afw/README.md

   KEYMAP=us
 )

-# Prompt for device which will be installed the new system
+# Prompt for device which will be installed on the new system
 if [[ -z $AFW_DEVICE ]]; then
   read -p AFW_DEVICE= AFW_DEVICE
 fi